acbilson/chaos-content/resume/_index.md

 <ul role="list">
 <li>Enjoys a greenfield project called the <a href="{{< ref "/resume/call-report-parser" >}}">Regulatory Crawler</a>.
 It's a .NET 8 Core app that was built from scratch where I learned how to configure NSwag to generate OpenAPI clients.</li>
 <li>Our IT department performs semi-regular Lunch N' Learns where a person compiles something that interests them or in which they have a specialty to share with the others.
 I realized that our presentations are heavy on the server-side, code-first world and so I developed a presentation for the latest changes to CSS.
 It was well received and I felt proud of my work.
 Now I'm the resident CSS expert, lol.</li>
+<li class="ministry">Becomes a postulant in the Order of the Common Life.
+Although I decide not to proceed into the Novitiate right now, I love everything about their rhythms and commitments.</li>
 </ul>

 <h5>2022</h5>
 <ul role="list">
-<li>My second major project at Performance Trust was one of my best, the <a href="{{< ref "/resume/ratio-sorting-page" >}}">Data+ Web Tool</a>.
+<li>My second major project at Performance Trust was one of my best to-date, the <a href="{{< ref "/resume/ratio-sorting-page" >}}">Data+ Web Tool</a>.
 My growing know-how with Angular development paid off in a flexible, performant, low-bug offering.
 In the words of Bart Smith, "This is *!$#%^ awesome!".
 Most of the praise for the performant engine, however, goes to our resident database whiz, Mary Mistica, for an amazing SQL Stored Procedure.</li>
 <li>My third major project at Performance Trust, the <a href="{{< ref "/resume/call-report-parser" >}}">Call Report Parser</a>, was given to me because I was the only one on my team proficient in Python.
 I leveraged a lot of skills to get this working and learned a ton.
 I even submitted a bug report for the Python Selenium package!</li>
 </ul>